 Getting sober is difficult, but there are many positives to quitting alcohol.
 Reward yourself for any successes, even the small ones.
 Remember that there will be setbacks on your journey to recovery.
 There is no easy way to stop drinking, but it is crucial not to give up on the progress you make.

-Quitting alcohol for good has many benefits.
+Quitting alcohol for good has many benefits; learning how to stop drinking and establish long-term sobriety can be transformative to both mind and body.
 In a matter of days, your body begins to heal from the toxic effects of alcohol and bounce back to what it was like before.
 In time, you or your loved ones will notice improvements in your physical and emotional health, including: